Liquidity ratios explained: types, formulas and examples

 Current ratio measures your ability to pay debts due within 12 months using all current assets.
 This includes cash, inventory, accounts receivable, and other assets you can convert to cash within a year.

-- Working capital = Current assets minus current liabilities
+- Working capital equals current assets minus current liabilities

-- Shows long-term sustainability over the next 12 months
+- Shows sustainability over the next 12 months

 - Includes inventory unlike the quick ratio

-You can find the numbers for this calculation on your balance sheet.
-Look for your total current assets near the top of the report and total current liabilities near the middle.
-Don't worry about your long-term assets or liabilities.
-You can use the free Xero balance sheet template.
+Find the numbers on your balance sheet.
+Look for total current assets near the top and total current liabilities near the middle.
+Focus only on current items, not long-term assets or liabilities.

-Unlike the quick ratio, the current ratio includes your inventory.
-It accounts for the inventory based on its value on your balance sheet – typically, this means the cost you paid for the inventory, not the price you're going to sell it for.
+Unlike the quick ratio, the current ratio includes inventory at its balance sheet value.
+This is typically the cost you paid, not the selling price.

-Note that if your inventory is worth less than it cost (such as out-of-season holiday inventory), you should adjust its value on the balance sheet so you get a more accurate current ratio.
+If your inventory is worth less than it cost (such as out-of-season stock), adjust its value on the balance sheet for a more accurate ratio.

-Generally, your current liabilities include all bills due within 12 months or less.
-But keep in mind that the way you do your bookkeeping affects how your liabilities appear on your balance sheet.
+Your current liabilities include all bills due within 12 months.
+The way you do your bookkeeping affects how these appear on your balance sheet.

-For instance, if you don't record monthly bills until they go through your bank account they won't appear on your balance sheet, and you therefore won't be able to calculate this ratio easily.
-An accountant or the support team for your bookkeeping software can help you set up your books so you can calculate this ratio.
+If you don't record monthly bills until they clear your bank, they won't show on your balance sheet.
+An accountant or your bookkeeping software support team can help you set up your books correctly.

 Current ratio example